sharkboyto/nao/readme.md

 Do you want to report a bug, suggest new features, translate the addon in your language?
 We have the email for you!
 Just write to support@nvda-nao.org and we will be happy to help you.

 ## History
+### 2022.1.2
+* nao-document file format save and load capability.
+* A documents cache can store the recognitions to speedup next time opening.
+If a file is found in the cache it is not recognized again but the cached version is opened instead (recognitions parameters must match).
+* Store the last reading position of a document in the cache metadata.
+* Auto purge for documents cache.
+* Manual cache clear in tools menu.
+* A file can be now recognized directly from a windows explorer "compressed folder".
+* Better invalid files check.
+* Better Windows Explorer compatibility using different file selection alternatives: first try with Shell.Application in NVDA, then try Shell.Application in PowerShell then fallback to manual browse.
+* OCR engine keeps the language setting during the whole recognition process even if it is changed during a multi-page recognition.
+* OCR queue to recognize from multiple sources.
+* Hotkey PgDown at the last page of a document goes to the end of the document reporting the line number.
+* Windows temporary folder is used for file converters tools instead the plugin folder (better performance on NVDA portable).
+* Romanian translation and update of the simplified chinese translation.
 ### 2022.1.1
 * Support for DjVu file format.
 * Support for multipage tiff files.